RateSafi blog

 How to Calculate the Real Cost

-A provider with "zero fees" but a 4% rate markup on a $500 transfer costs you$20.
+A provider with zero fees but a 4% rate markup on a $500 transfer can cost far more than a provider that charges a small visible fee.

 Why Rates Vary So Much